nallenscott/c2md/README.md

 ## 🙋‍♂️ Why

 - Atlassian doesn’t support Markdown export natively
-- This makes it dead simple to extract content without dealing with copy/paste weirdness
+- This makes it dead simple to extract content without dealing with a browser

+---

+## ⚠️ Heads up

+- Macros like Jira links, attachments, and embedded diagrams (Mermaid, etc.) will show up as raw `<ac:*>` tags
+- Attachments aren’t downloaded
+- Some cleanup might still be needed for edge cases like nested formatting

+For most text-heavy pages, it just works.

 ---